-Trained Laboratory personnel evaluate the specimens to ensure that they meet the relevant acceptance criteria.
+Specimens have a PERL label with a unique laboratory number.
+Trained and competent Laboratory personnel evaluate the specimens to ensure that they meet the relevant acceptance criteria.

 If separation of the primary sample into a secondary container is required, all portions of the primary sample are unequivocally traceable to the primary sample.
-This is achieved by ensuring all sample containers are labelled with the patient's unique laboratory accession number, name, DOB and, when applicable, MRN.
+This is achieved by printing an additional label from PERL thereby ensuring all sample containers are labelled with the patient's unique laboratory accession number, name, DOB and, when applicable, MRN.